 Holds keys to the Area Office and picks up all mail regularly (coordinating all mail distribution accordingly, or designating committee help to coordinate all mail when there are no clerks).

-Is available to answer questions, give presentations, and participates (or delegates participation) in any WSR related panels or learning days.
+Is available to answer questions, give presentations, and participate (or delegates participation) in any WSR related panels or learning days.

 Is responsible for reconciling and submitting invoices to the COASCNA Treasurer in a timely manner.